Cycle route along Sypesteyn Castle

 Why is Loosdrecht divided into Oud-Loosdrecht and Nieuw-Loosdrecht?
 That has everything to do with churches.
-Oud-Loosdrecht had a church and Nieuw-Loosdrecht (which was then still called Sijpe) a chapel.
-The part with the old church became Oud-Loosdrecht, the part with the new church became.... you get the idea.
+Oud-Loosdrecht had a church and Nieuw-Loosdrecht (which was then called Sijpe) had a chapel.
+The part with the old church became Oud-Loosdrecht, the part with the new church became... you get the idea.
 Near the Sijpe stood a farm, Sijpesteijn.
-The noble Sypesteyn family believed that the chapel in Sijpe was the final chapel of their ancestral castle.
+The noble Sypesteyn family believed that the chapel in Sijpe was the castle chapel of their ancestral castle.
 Evidence for this has never been found.
-Nevertheless, at the beginning of the 20th century, nobleman Sypesteyn had a castle built on the site of the old farm.
+Nevertheless, at the beginning of the 20th century, squire Sypesteyn had a castle built on the site of the old farm.

 Sypesteyn Castle is not the only stately landmark on this route.
-Near the village of Kortenhoef, you will cycle past a row of estates and country houses that lie side by side.
+Near the village of Kortenhoef, you cycle past a row of country houses and estates that lie side by side.
 A historic fort is also on the route.

 The Loosdrechtse Plassen are several lakes together.
-The old peat bog is now a watery marsh that attracts many birds, dragonflies and special water plants.
-A beautiful area to cycle through, or to cross with a trip on the bicycle boat.
+The old peat bog is now a wetland that attracts many birds, dragonflies and unusual aquatic plants.
+A beautiful area to cycle through, or to traverse with a trip on the bike boat.
 The choice is yours!